mazzasaverio/myrepoutils/README.md

 8. **Automating with CI/CD**: If you're using Continuous Integration/Continuous Deployment (CI/CD) pipelines, you can automate tagging and releasing based on specific triggers, such as a merge into the main branch.
 Tools like GitHub Actions, GitLab CI/CD, and others can be configured to handle versioning based on commit messages or other criteria, making the process more streamlined and reducing the potential for human error [1][2].

 9. **Versioning Best Practices**: Always update your `README.md`, documentation, and any other relevant information to reflect the new version and changes made.
 This helps users and contributors understand what has changed and how it might affect them [4].

-By following Semantic Versioning rules and using Git tags, you can make your project's versioning clear, predictable, and useful for users and contributors.
-Remember, the key to successful versioning is consistency and clear communication of changes.

-GitHub Actions will now automatically test your package and publish it to PyPI whenever you push a new tag that follows the version pattern.
-This setup streamlines the process, ensuring your package is always up-to-date and tested before release.